 For information about Study Abroad credit transfer, registration, and transcripts please visit the Academics section of our website.

 To view the current academic calendar, please visit the JCU web page.

 *All dates are subject to change.
 Do not book your flight until you have been accepted by the university and the program dates have been confirmed.

 Housing assignments are made at the discretion of John Cabot University.
 Should you request or be placed in housing outside of the standard placements, you will be responsible for the pricing difference.
 This includes, but is not limited to, placement in single rooms.
 The furniture and amenities are standard across all JCU Housing, including internet and independent heating.

-VIALE TRASTEVERE– This apartment is located in a residential area within an easy commute to the JCU Campuses (approximately a 20-25 minute walk or 15 minutes by public transportation).
+VIALE TRASTEVERE– This is the standard housing option.
+The apartment is located in a residential area within an easy commute to the JCU Campuses (approximately a 20-25 minute walk or 15 minutes by public transportation).
 Each apartment accommodates nine students divided into two triple bedrooms, one double room and one single room with two full bathrooms, one equipped kitchen (including washing machine), and a spacious living-room with a sitting and dining area.
 The Viale Trastevere Apartments are convenient to public transportation including buses, tram line, and the Trastevere train station (with a direct train to Fiumicino International airport).

 A meal plan can be purchased and used only at the Tiber Cafe in the Tiber Student Center.
 Participating students are issued vouchers that can be used for a full meal at lunch time.

 For more information about the additional Non-Billable Expenses please click on the Budget Sheet links near the top of this page.

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.